Rokiis1/roadmap/test_managment/3_level/3_level_test_managment.md

 ![test_coverage](./assets/images/test_coverage.png)

-Coverage can be evaluated using different criteria. **Requirements coverage** measures how many specified requirements, including functional and non-functional requirements are validated by test cases.
+Coverage can be evaluated using different criteria.

+**Requirements coverage** measures how many specified requirements are validated by test cases.
 This helps ensure that requirements are not missed.

-**Functional coverage** measures how much of the system functionality is exercised by test cases.
-This includes user interactions, workflows and business scenarios, ensuring the system is tested from the user’s perspective.
+**Functional coverage** measures how much of the system functionality is exercised by test cases, including user interactions, workflows and business scenarios.

 **Code coverage** measures how much of the source code is executed during testing.
-This type of coverage is primarily used by developers because it focuses on the internal implementation of the system.
+This type is primarily used by developers because it focuses on internal implementation.

+At Level 3, **requirements coverage** is the primary focus.
+Code coverage is typically managed by developers and addressed in **Test Case Design Level 4**.

 To measure coverage, the team first identifies what type of coverage is being evaluated.
 Requirements, functions or code areas are then mapped to corresponding test cases.
 When tests are executed, results are recorded and coverage can be calculated.